OmkarAcharekar/x86_64-Model-Kernel/README.md

 - Q: Why is the Rust binary a static library and not an executable?
     - A: The final binary gets assembled from multiple object files.
 Code must be relocatable by the linker, otherwise (relative) jumps and loads may get damaged.

-## Open Questions / TODO
-- [ ] How to ensure in Linker Script, that no code is mapped to address where UEFI stuff is stored?
-  - [ ] make file relocatable \
-    currently hard to implement, because GRUB doesn't support relocatable ELF files.
-We didn't put much effort into this yet.
-- [ ] Debug and Prod build

 ## References
 - **GRUB bootloader** \